anonymous-15-8-2022forAAAI2023/Count-GNN/README.md

 # Count-GNN
-We provide the implementaion of Count-GNN model on Small,Large,MUTAG, OGB dataset.
+We provide the implementaion of Count-GNN model on Small,Large,MUTAG, OGB- dataset.

 The repository is organised as follows:
 - count-gnn/: contains our model.